Your Personal AI Doctor

 Special preparations, such as avoiding certain supplements or medications before the test, may be required based on your doctor's advice to ensure the most accurate results.

-The reference ranges can vary depending on age, but generally, the following ranges are considered normal:
+The reference ranges can vary depending on age, but generally, the following ranges are considered normal for blood tests:

 Note: The units of measurement and the normal ranges can differ depending on the laboratory and the specific methods used.